-Discover some of the best Icelandic activities - glacier hiking and blue ice exploration!
+Discover some of the best Icelandic activities - glacier hiking and blue ice formations!
 Just a two-hour drive from Reykjavik, Solheimajokull is one of the most accessible glaciers in Iceland.
-Don’t miss out on your blue ice world adventure on this rugged outlet glacier!
+Don’t miss out on your icy adventure on this rugged outlet glacier!

 Ever wanted to step foot on a glacier?
 This tour is available all year round directly from Reykjavik and includes a short glacier hiking tour on the stunning, ever-changing glacier tongue of Myrdalsjokull glacier, Solheimajokull glacier.